emdneto/emdneto/README.md

 Over the past few years, I have been dedicated to helping companies improve the scalability, reliability, and observability of cloud-native applications and large-scale infrastructures by employing DevOps culture and SRE practices.

-Besides coding and solving problems, I'm also the Chapter Lead of the ☁️ [Cloud Native Community Group in RN/Brazil](https://community.cncf.io/cloud-native-rio-grande-do-norte/) ☁️ where I organize in-person and online meetups to talk about Cloud Native projects and improve our community.
+Besides coding and solving problems, I'm also the Chapter Lead of the ☁️ [Cloud Native Community Group in RN/Brazil](https://community.cncf.io/cloud-native-rio-grande-do-norte/) ☁️ where I organize in-person and online meetups to talk about Cloud Native projects.

 <!--[![Sponsor Badge](https://img.shields.io/badge/sponsor-30363D?style=flat-square&logo=GitHub-Sponsors&logoColor=#white)](https://stackoverflow.com/users/16993728/emidio-neto)-->